-There are good reasons to buy the Call of Duty: WWII Season Pass right now, but there are just as many reasons to hold off on spending another $50 on the new Call of Duty until we know more about what you will get.
+There are many good reasons to buy the Call of Duty: WWII Season Pass right now, and only a few reasons to hold off on spending another $50 on Call of Duty: WWII.

-You will get regular Call of Duty: WWII updates that fine tune features and that may add some weapons and weapon variants to Supply Drops, but maps are only coming through the DLC.
+You get regular Call of Duty: WWII updates that fine tune features and that add content to Supply Drops, but maps are only coming through the DLC.

 You can buy a special Call of Duty: WWII edition with the Season Pass, or the Season Pass or just buy the DLC packs you want individually, though that can limit the matchmaking later in the game’s life.
 The Season Pass is $49.99 and available in stores and digitally on your console or PC.

 Is the Call of Duty: WWII Season Pass Worth It?

 When you buy the Call of Duty: WWII Season Pass you are basically buying a second game, and that’s a big investment.
 We’ll help you walk through the reasons why it makes sense to buy it today, and why you might want to wait.

 If you decide to buy the Call of Duty: WWII DLC, the Season Pass is the way to go, simply due to the $10 discount over buying individually and the split playlists you may end up in if you pick and choose the DLC that you want.